AOU15/RM-Locker/README.md

 | Adding Form | H | 3hrs| 3.5hrs | 3.5hrs |
 | Working with API | H | 3hrs| 2.5hrs | 2.5hrs |
 | Total | H | 6hrs| 5hrs | 5hrs |

+Code Snippet
+Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

+CHANGE LOG
+This section will be used to document changes that were made and the reasoning behind the changes